contributte/pdf/readme.md

     require __DIR__ . "/mPDF/mpdf.php";

-How to create PDF from template
+How to prepare PDF from template
 ---

 	use PdfResponse;